TanmayR0X/Vehicle-tracking/README.md

 A responsive vehicle tracking web application built with React, Tailwind CSS, and Leaflet for interactive map functionality.
 Track vehicle and get real-time updates in a sleek, user-friendly interface.

-Features
+Features -

-Interactive map with Leaflet.
+1. Interactive map with Leaflet.

-Real-time vehicle movement simulation.
+2. Real-time vehicle movement simulation.

-Vehicle info panel with details like:
+3. Vehicle info panel with details like:

-Speed
+4. Speed

-Start and end locations
+5.Start and end locations

-Distance remaining
+6. Distance remaining

 Fully responsive design with Tailwind CSS.